aiisahik/gourmet-takehome-data/README.md

 AND

-2. The timing of the transactions occur in regular intervals
+2. The timing of the transactions occur in regular intervals.
+Small deviations in the timing of the transactions by 2-3 days should not break a sequence.

+3. There are at least 4 transactions in the sequence.

 Note that it is not necessary for a transaction to be part of a sequence.
 No transaction should be part of more than 1 sequence.